wp-plugins/fluid-notification-bar/readme.txt

 * Clickable button to navigate to a link
 * Customizable font size, font color as well as background color
 * You can set interval for notification bar

+= 3.1 =
+* Added new close button and fixed close button bug
+* Removed "Fixed to top"
+* Some minor visual enhancements